Yes – chickens can eat lentils!

 In humans, studies have shown that the antioxidants present in lentils can help reduce the chance of diseases such as obesity, diabetes, some cancers and heart-related disease such as high cholesterol levels(1).

-But chickens are not humans.
-So what does research say about the effect of lentils on chickens?
+But what does research say specifically about the effect of lentils on chickens?

 Green leaf divider.

 Can chickens eat lentils?
-What research tells us.
+Why research tells us they should.

 • antioxidants contained in lentils can help reduce chickens' stress levels and aid general health, strengthen the immune system and increase the reproductive system of laying hens